People

 Fr Philip Miller

 Fr Philip grew up in Kent, and then in St Albans, Herts, where he attended Nicholas Breakspear Catholic Secondary School.
 He studied Natural Sciences (Physics) at Cambridge as an undergraduate, and then for a PhD in radio-astronomy at the Cavendish Laboratory.
 He attended the Venerable English College, Rome, for his seminary formation, and was ordained in St Albans in September 1999.
-Since then he has served in parishes and hospital ministry in Westminster diocese, most recently as Parish Priest of St Augustine’s, Hoddesdon.
+Since then, he has served in parishes and hospital ministry in Westminster diocese, as well as Senior Chaplain at Newman House.

 Isabela Headshot